A 2-credit course designed to assist you in your transition to the UW during your first quarter.

 - Assignments

 - A FIG IS a place to explore professional pathways and the greater Seattle community.
-All GEN ST 199 assignments are crafted with care to allow students to gain optimal benefit, from interviewing alumni to exploring different areas of Seattle.
+All GEN ST 199 assignments are crafted with care to allow students to gain optimal benefit, from interviewing UW staff and alumni to exploring different areas of Seattle.

 - A FIG IS NOT a study hall.
 Students are not given time to work on non-FIG material during the GEN ST 199 course.
 Class time will be spent on specific topics, not on homework for various other classes.